akhil1220/AWS-NETWORKING-PROJECT/4 Testing VPC Connectivity/README.md

 ## Testing VPC Connectivity ##

  ## Overview ##
-Tested VPC connectivity by accessing the public EC2 instance from AWS Console , verifying communication between instances and confirming internet access.
+ This project demonstrates how to design, validate, and troubleshoot VPC connectivity in AWS by enabling secure communication:

-## Architecture ##
+ a)Between public and private EC2 instances

-## Procedure ##
+ b)Between a public EC2 instance and the public internet

-STEP 1: Connect to public EC2 instance
+ This Project follows real world cloud engineering practices including security hardnening processes by adding Network ACL's Security groups etc. And troubleshooting methodologies.

-1.Open the EC2 Console.
+## Implementation ##
-2.Select Instances from the left navigation.
+## Step 1: Connecting to the Public EC2 instance

-3.Select NextWork Public Server.
+Used EC2 Instance Connect to establish SSH access directly from the AWS Console.

-4.Click Connect and keep all default settings.
+The intial result: Failed
-5.Choose EC2 Instance Connect and click Connect.
+Screenshot:

- Initial Issue: Connection failed.
+## Step 2: Diagnose and fix SSH Connectivity issue